 Walmart will be checking for masks at the store entrance starting July 20.

-Walmart has created a new staff role of Health Ambassador, a black polo-wearing employee who will be posted at the store’s one entrance.
+Walmart has created a new staff role of Health Ambassador, an employee wearing a black polo, who will be posted at the store’s one entrance.

 Health Ambassadors receive special training to inform customers of the new policy and engage in problem-solving for shoppers who come to the store without a facial covering.